April 23, 2019

-Though the disease is a major threat for women, particularly if they come from families with a history of breast cancer, many people don’t realize that the cancer is not exclusive to just them: Breast cancer can develop and spread in men as well.
+Though the disease is a major threat for women, particularly if they come from families with a history of breast cancer, many people don’t realize that it can develop and spread in men as well.

 Similar to women, age and genetics are two major factors for the possibility of breast cancer among men.
 Obesity could be another risk factor for men.